Civil Service CV

 Key Achievements: Include specific achievements that showcase how you've made a positive impact in your previous roles, linking them to the competencies sought by the civil service.

-Quantifiable Results: Whenever possible, provide quantifiable results that demonstrate the impact of your work, whether it's in terms of cost savings, efficiency improvements or other measurable outcomes.
+Quantifiable Results: Whenever possible, provide quantifiable results that demonstrate the impact of your work and highlight your strengths, whether it's in terms of cost savings, efficiency improvements or other measurable outcomes.

 Learn more about the civil service application process and how to prepare for civil service interview questions.